cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 ## Caching the Cypress Binary

-As of Cypress version 3.0, Cypress downloads its binary to the global system cache - on linux that's `~/.cache/Cypress`.
+As of Cypress version 3.0, Cypress downloads its binary to the global system cache - on linux thats `~/.cache/Cypress`.
 Ensuring this cache persists across builds, you can shave minutes off install time by preventing a large binary download.

 ### We recommend users: